 These are all my personal opinion on how I like to groom my dogs, feel free to message me any questions but your groomers would also be happy to help if you phone them up.

-I could do another post all about grooming Wilma if any doodle owners are interested.
+I have written a post about grooming Wilma if any doodle owners are interested click here.
 But it’s a lot harder than Spaniel grooming!
 I definitely do not recommend using the mars brush on doodles or other curly coated breeds, it is not for them!

 Thanks for reading,